 And of course, we wanted to do it in the most budget-friendly way possible, truly living up to our motto of #SeeTheWorldSaveADollar

-So here’s the deal, this article will ensure you’re fully prepared before you go to Chichen Itza on your own in 2024.
+So here’s the deal, this article will ensure you’re fully prepared before you go to Chichen Itza on your own.

 How much will it actually cost you?
 Are there any restrictions you need to know about?